GijsTimmers/kotnetcli/README.md

         $ ./kotnetcli.py

-When run for the first time, kotnetcli will ask you for your username and password.
+When run for the first time, kotnetcli will ask you to unlock your keyring.
+For maximum ease-of-use, just enter the password you use to login to your system.
+If you do that, this keyring will only pop up once.
+After that, you'll have to enter your KotNet s-number or r-number and password.
 Both will be stored safely in the keyring of your desktop environment.

 You can add kotnetcli to your autostart programs to log in to Kotnet at boot-time.